PremLohar/Cocotechoes_Q11/README.md

 units would be random numbers within the range.
 The price can be between 20 and 30.
 The units can be between 100 - 1000.
 But the price will remain the same for each month.
 Once the data is created compute and output the following.

 1. For each month the units sold and the amount
-2. For each quarter the units sold and the amount.
-3. The quarter which had the maximum sale in terms of amount.
-4. The quarter that had the maximum sales in terms of units

-1. For each month the units sold and the amount
 ![Q11-1](https://github.com/PremLohar/Cocotechoes_Q11/assets/122276257/543d320f-177e-44a5-8a07-8afe1a0bdb21)